 powered by Surfing Waves

-CAMPAIGN MATERIALS: Join the 2025 International Day of Education Campaign.
+CAMPAIGN MATERIALS: Join the 2026 Campaign.
 Take action to End Learning Poverty through equitable, resilient, and effective education systems as well as lifelong learning opportunities.
 Explore the UNESCO’s ‘‘Right To Education’’ campaign and help spread the word to ensure that everyone has the right to education.
 Get the Communication materials!

 WHY WE CELEBRATE IT!